ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

     passport.authenticate('bearer', { session: false }),
         function(req, res) {
             // req.authInfo is set using the `info` argument supplied by
             // `BearerStrategy`.
-It is typically used to indicate scope of the token,
+It is typically used to indicate a scope of the token,
             // and used in access control checks.
 For illustrative purposes, this
             // example simply returns the scope in the response. res.json({ user_id: req.user.userId, name: req.user.username, scope: req.authInfo.scope })